HansKindberg-Lab/Nginx-Lab-cb677c81a2654db88631a8d10aa32a9a/ReadMe.md

 Download [Nginx for Windows](http://nginx.org/en/docs/windows.html).
 Download the latest mainline version distribution, http://nginx.org/en/download.html.
 Eg. http://nginx.org/download/nginx-1.23.1.zip.
 Unzip it and copy the content to "C:\Program Files\nginx".

-On my Windows-system, port 80 and 43 are already occupied by the system.
+On my Windows, port 80 and 443 are already occupied by the system.
 You can check it by the following command:

 	netstat -ano | find "80" | find "LISTEN"